 Gather supporting materials and begin the standard graduate application.

 Students may enter the Training and Development program from a variety of backgrounds and enroll in courses to help them develop competencies in training and development.
 Coursework includes both required and elective courses in training and development.
 Students select one of two areas of professional practice, training or human resource development, as a focus for their electives in the training and development program.
-Courses are scheduled to accommodate part- and full-time students.
+Weekday courses are scheduled for the evening, while some courses are offered in the weekends and online to accommodate part- and full-time students.